Back

 3. 03

-Surprised and fearful are the hardest classes, each with only 15% aggregate recall across baselines.
+Surprised and fearful are the hardest classes, with 13.2% and 14.6% aggregate recall across baselines.

 4. 04